domdavidson251/307/README.md

 Main class diagram: https://app.diagrams.net/#G19K_cfk0hN7-p1JWH0YYM0P6OavStVjzK

-Sequence Diagram for Submitting Review: https://online.visual-paradigm.com/community/share/learnbydining-16a85vmeud
+Sequence Diagram for Submitting Review: https://online.visual-paradigm.com/community/share/learnbydining-16a85vmeud (You may need to click "Edit this Design" in order to view the diagram, ur browser might have issues displaying it as a thumbnail)

 Style checker: Prettier https://prettier.io/
       How to install Prettier: lookup on “Prettier - Code formatter.” on VS Code Extensions and download